NIC Health Monitor: Link Counter Detection

 Note:

 rnr_nak_retry_erris FATAL by default (see Fatal Counters table above).
-All counters can have their severity and threshold overridden via configuration.
+Counter thresholds can be overridden via configuration; severity changes should use platform connector / analyzer overrides.

 Key Insight: Deterministically fatal events in logs (cmd_exec timeout, etc.) are Fatal (

 IsFatal=true) withRecommendedAction_REPLACE_VM.
 Diagnostic logs (insufficient power, High Temperature, module absent) are Non-Fatal (IsFatal=false).
-State and counter conditions are also Fatal (IsFatal=true) withRecommendedAction_REPLACE_VM.
+State and fatal counter conditions are Fatal (IsFatal=true) withRecommendedAction_REPLACE_VM.
+Repeated non-fatal counter degradation is an analyzer-generatedCONTACT_SUPPORTescalation, not automatic remediation.